Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Summary Generation

 For all three models, we access them from December 2023 through January 2024, and we use simplified versions of \citet{chang2023booookscore}'s prompts (see Figure \ref{fig:methods}).
 For GPT-4\footnote{\texttt{gpt-4-1106-preview} on \url{https://platform.openai.com/}} and Claude\footnote{\texttt{claude-2.1} on \url{https://console.anthropic.com}}, we use \texttt{max\_tokens}=1000 and \texttt{temperature}=0.3.
 For Llama\footnote{\texttt{meta-llama/Llama-2-70b-chat-hf} on \url{https://huggingface.co/}}, we use the default settings in HuggingChat\footnote{\url{https://huggingface.co/chat/}}.

 Table \ref{tab:datasets} displays summary statistics for the generated summaries.
 Notice that our prompt asks models to use about 400 words and Claude undershoots but comes closest to this target while GPT-4 and Llama are 100 words over on average.
-See Appendix \ref{sec:prompts} for more prompting details and experiment costs.
+See Appendix \ref{sec:prompts} for full prompting details and costs.

-We also compute the average coverage, density, and compression metrics for each model's summaries (see Table \ref{tab:datametrics}).
+In Table \ref{tab:datametrics}, we report the average coverage, density, and compression metrics for each model's summaries.
 Coverage is the percent of words in the summary that come from the story, density is the average length of segments that directly match the story text, and compression is how many times shorter the summary is in relation to the story \cite{fabbri2021summeval, grusky2018newsroom}.
-These metrics show that Llama is the least extractive and Claude is the most effective at compressing the information.
+These metrics show that Llama is the least extractive and Claude compresses the information the most.

+In addition to these commonly used metrics, we further investigate how much the models copy directly from the stories in Table \ref{tab:datametrics}.
+We report the average percent of n-grams in the summaries that match n-grams in the stories, and the average word count of the longest substring that exactly matches wording from the story.
+For the n-gram matching, we remove punctuation and lower-case and stem words.
+We see that GPT-4 copies a significant amount of wording from the stories.
+On average, it produces summaries with almost 6-word long exact-match substrings and it has the highest percentages of n-gram overlap.
+These numbers indicate that models are not copying long quotes, but they are copying a non-trivial amount of unique phrasing.
+None of the summaries use quotation marks to appropriately attribute copied text.